 If A Dog Owner Doesn’t Have Insurance, What Happens Then?

 Unfortunately, that can be an all too-common scenario.
 We’ve had situations where an injured person comes to us and they were bitten or attacked by a dog, but the pet owners don’t have homeowners or renters insurance.

 If they don’t have homeowners or renters insurance, or some kind of insurance that would cover the damages or harm caused by the dog attack, we would have to look and see if the dog owner has significant assets like a house.
 Does that house have equity?
 In other words, is there value significantly above the value of any mortgages on the property or the house?
 If not, Los Angeles dog bite lawyers can always try an asset search to see if they own significant things of value.

 If the dog owner does not have insurance to cover the dog bite or attack and they don’t own anything of significant value, that makes it difficult to proceed because any judgment for damages may not be effectively collectible against them.

 A case can take several years.
-Typically, at least in Los Angeles County, once a lawsuit’s filed, the trial date is assigned about 18 months out.
+Typically, at least in Los Angeles County, once a dog bite lawsuit is filed, the trial date is assigned about 18 months out.
 Some cases settle faster and some settle right before trial while other cases have to go to trial.
-It just depends on the particular case including the injuries and damages that are involved as well as the nature of the dog bite or attack in that case.
+It just depends on the particular dog bite incident including the dog bite injuries, medical bills and damages that are involved as well as the nature of the dog bite or attack in that case.

 ⭐⭐⭐⭐⭐ I was in an accident where my car was totaled.
 At first, I thought I could handle things by myself but then my pain began to get much worse.
 I hired Allen based on the recommendation of a friend and he did not disappoint.
 He was very fast in answering my calls and emails.
 He also got me the maximum settlement from the other person’s insurance and then got me compensation from my insurance too. – James